Meet The Team

 - Trainer since – 2019

-- Why I love working as a trainer – It is rewarding to see trainees go from ‘not being so sure’ about NBO to understanding and developing the enthusiasm as they reflect on some of their families that would benefited from NBO and how they will use it in practice
+- Why I love working as a trainer – It is rewarding to see trainees go from ‘not being so sure’ about NBO to understanding and developing the enthusiasm as they reflect on some of their families that would have benefited from the NBO and how they will use it in practice

 I qualified as a nurse in 1990 and as a midwife in 1992.
 From the time I went into nursing school I took special interest in preventive health.
 Post qualification I worked for few years in acute care to consolidate my practice before going back to the university to study for a Bachelor’s degree in Public health Nursing and graduated in 1999.
 Post qualification I had the opportunity to work in the areas of health promotion, maternal and child health and hospital-based nursing.
 In 2005 I went back to the University to study for a Master’s degree in Public Health Nursing specialising in Health Visiting.
 I have since worked as a health visitor, a Practice Teacher and currently as a specialist health visitor and lead for perinatal and infant mental health.